ligato/vpp-agent/README.md

 ###### Please note that the content of this repository is currently **WORK IN PROGRESS**!

 The VPP Agent is a Go implementation of a control/management plane for [VPP][1] based cloud-native [Virtual Network Functions][2] (VNFs).
-The VPP Agent is built on top of the [CN Infra][16], platform for developing cloud-native VNFs.
+The VPP Agent is built on top of [CN Infra][16], a framework for developing cloud-native VNFs (CNFs).

-The VPP Agent can be used as-is as a management/control agent for VNFs based on off-the-shelf VPP (e.g. a VPP-based vswitch), or as a platform for developing customized VNFs with customized VPP-based data.
+The VPP Agent can be used as-is as a management/control agent for VNFs  based on off-the-shelf VPP (e.g. a VPP-based vswitch), or as a framework for developing management agents for VPP-based CNFs.

 ### Releases